rebaze/integrity/README.md

 ## 2019-01-04 Release is coming

 It has been a while since the library got a release to Maven Central.
 Now, it will be time again.
-Expect a new release this January.

 # What is this?